getsentry/sentry-docs/src/collections/_documentation/performance/distributed-tracing.md

 You can search for all of the transactions in a given trace by expanding any of the span details and clicking on "Search by Trace".

-_Note:_ Each transaction belongs to a specific project, and you will only be able to see transactions belonging to projects you have permission to view, which may or may not be all of the given trace's transactions.
+_Note:_ On the Team plan, results will only be shown for one project at a time.
+Further, each transaction belongs to a specific project, and you will only be able to see transactions belonging to projects you have permission to view.
+Therefore, you may not see all transactions in a given trace in your results list.

 **Traversing to Child Transactions**

 Some spans within a transaction may be the parent of another transaction.
 When you expand the span details for such spans, you'll see the "View Child" button, which, when clicked, will lead to the child transaction's details view.

-_Note:_ Each transaction belongs to a specific project, and you will only be able to see transactions belonging to projects you have permission to view, which may or may not include a given span's child transaction. `[kmclb: Does the button even show up if you don't have the right permissions?]`
+_Note:_ Traversing between transactions in this way is only available on the Business plan.
+Further, each transaction belongs to a specific project, and you will only be able to see the "View Child" button if the child transaction belongs to a project you have permission to view.

-`[kmclb: Haven't really touched much below this.
-It needs real work, but that's the next PR. :-) ]`

 ## Setting Up Tracing